 - You enrolled using a diploma contract.
 Credit and exam contracts cannot be cancelled.

-- Past and future enrolments cannot be cancelled.
+- Enrolments cannot be cancelled with another date than the date of the request.
 In order to process your cancellation in due time (see the deadlines for reimbursing your tuition fees/learning account), applications for cancellation should be received no later than 5 p.m. on the working day before the final deadline.

 - Students in the possession of a resident's permit first have to end their permit with the city administration and present the proof of this to the registrar's office.